-Picture 2 : Participants to the HEP SSA Workshop, Holiday Inn, Bulawayo.
+Picture 2: Participants to the HEP SSA Workshop, Holiday Inn, Bulawayo.
 (Prof. Jerekias Gandure from the University of Botswana with microphone and Sebastian Scott from the Royal Academy of Engineering (UK) in front row)

-Picture 3: Mr L Ncube from the Fibre and Polymer Materials Engineering Department while on Industry Secondment sponsored by the Royal Academy of Engineering
+Picture 3: Mr L Ncube from the Fibre and Polymer Materials Engineering Department while on Industry Secondment sponsored by the Royal Academy of Engineering by the OPEC Fund for International Development.
+Phase III Development of Renewable Road Map for Zimbabwe among others work packages.

-5.2 Eng S Mhlanga was appointed Zimbabwe Southern African Solar Thermal Training and Demonstration Initiative (SOLTRAIN) project Coordinator and NUST appointed SOLTRAIN Partners with a budget of $\in$ 84000 till July 2019.
+5.2 Eng S Mhlanga was appointed Zimbabwe Southern African Solar Thermal Training and Demonstration Initiative (SOLTRAIN) project Coordinator and NUST appointed SOLTRAIN Partners with a budget of €84000 till July 2019.
 SOLTRAIN is a regional initiative on capacity building and demonstration of solar thermal systems in the SADC region.
 It is funded by the Austrian Development Agency and co-funded